Working a 9-5 job for 25 to 30 years of your life no longer seems to be the norm in making a decent living or moving up the ladder of success.

 Instead of employee performance rankings, many companies are now looking at and switching to feedback between employees and management.

-A two way conversation has to exist between employee/management in order for a worker to determine expectations and how fulfillment of requirements will be measured and compensated.
+A two-way conversation has to exist between employee/management in order for a worker to determine expectations and how the fulfillment of requirements will be measured and compensated.